Thawab-alkhiami/TheBraveHunter/README.md

 The target text is updated when changing the scene.

 ### Win Text
-Both texts changed to Congrats when the player win.
+Both texts changed to Congrats when the player wins.
 ![](https://github.com/Thawab-alkhiami/TheBraveHunter/blob/main/Assets/Images/win.png)

 ### Game Over Text